Why we instinctively dislike or hate someone

 5. You want to hide from yourself

 People tend to hide their flaws and ignore the qualities they need to develop.
-So, when they come across someone having the same flaws as them or having the qualities they want, they hide again.
+So, when they come across someone who has the same flaws as them or possesses the qualities they want, they hide again.
+People who remind us of our flaws or desired qualities are threatening because they force us to self-reflect.
+By pushing them away, we push parts of ourselves away from ourselves.

 For example: